 Independent Verification Scheme article

-Management of the urban water cycle in Australia has changed significantly over the past few decades.
+Management of the urban water cycle has changed considerably over the years.

-Stormwater management philosophy has evolved from the conventional, but still important, flood mitigation paradigm, to the current runoff quality control approach.
-It is now progressing towards the harvesting and reuse concept whilst retaining the previous two targets.
+Stormwater management philosophy has evolved from flood mitigation paradigm, to the current runoff quality control approach and further progressing towards the harvesting and reuse concept retaining the previous.

-Given the current interest in the uptake of stormwater as a resource (stormwater harvesting) and the on-going commitment to control and treat the run off prior to its discharge into the natural environment by application of WSUD - the Australian stormwater market is also set to grow in the years to come.
+Considering the interest in uptaking stormwater as a resource and the on-going commitment to control and treat the run off prior to its discharge into the natural environment by application of WSUD - the national stormwater market is set to grow.